 Biographical Information

 5' 9" right-hander Ted Wilks was signed by the St. Louis Cardinals as an amateur free agent before the 1938 season.
-The twenty-two-year-old pitcher would spend his first year with both the Houston Buffaloes of the Texas League and the Rochester Red Wings of the IL building a 7-7 record in 38 appearances with a 3.39 ERA.
-Wilks would spend six seasons in the high minors before joining the Cardinals mound staff in 1944 which had been depleted by World War II call-ups.
+The twenty-two-year-old pitcher spent his first year with both the Houston Buffaloes of the Texas League and the Rochester Red Wings of the International League, building a 7-7 record in 38 appearances with a 3.39 ERA.
+Wilks spent six seasons in the high minors before joining the Cardinals' mound staff, which had been depleted by World War II call-ups, in 1944.

 Wilks, who was undefeated at 8-0 for the 1946 World Series Champions, also won all four of his decisions in 1947 to finish the two-year stretch at 12-0 in 77 appearances.
-He continued to work effectively out of the Cardinals bullpen in 1949 with a 10-3 record while leading the National League in both games (59) and saves (9).
-Traded to the Pirates in 1951, he again led the league with both 65 appearances and 13 saves.
+He continued to work effectively out of the Cardinals' bullpen in 1949 with a 10-3 record while leading the National League in both games (59) and saves (9).
+Traded to the Pittsburgh Pirates in 1951, he again led the NL with both 65 appearances and 13 saves.

 After his playing career ended, Wilks spent time as a coach for the Cleveland Indians (1960) and Kansas City Athletics (1961).
 He was later a court bailiff in Houston, TX, where he died August 21, 1989, at age 73.